The Kiwi SDR:

 The Kiwi SDR is a stand-alone network-connected multi-user "SDR in a box" device with its own web interface that allows one to tune from (nearly) DC to at least 30 MHz.
 Using a 14 bit A/D converter, it is more robust than the RTL-SDR mentioned below, but it can still be overloaded by strong AM broadcast stations - so what follows can be applied.

 The so-called "RTL-SDR" dongles are devices that have become quite popular owing to their low cost (anywhere between $10 and $100, depending on features) and their ability to cover a wide frequency range - typically from a few hundred kHz to nearly 1GHz, depending on the device.
 There are two separate signal paths on these devices:

-- Right into the RTL2832 chip.
+- Direct, into the RTL2832 chip.
 This (typically unused) input may be made available via another connector, or via a frequency-splitting filter network as is done on the "RTL-SDR Blog" dongles.
 This input can work from a few 100 kHz to 10s of MHz, more or less in conjunction with this chip's tuner/synthesizer.

 The "direct" input has the advantage that is uses an 8-bit A/D that is sampling at 28.8 MHz followed by some DSP logic that allows signals in that stream to be internally converted to "baseband" samples - but the nature this chip poses a few problems.
 To receive the entire HF spectrum, we have two methods that may be used, but each of these has their own sets of quirks, advantages and disadvantages:

 The "direct" method: